Incommensurable lattices in Baumslag-Solitar complexes: Generalized Baumslag--Solitar groups

 \subsection{Definitions}

 A \emph{generalized Baumslag--Solitar group} (or \emph{GBS group}) is a group that admits a graph of groups decomposition in which all vertex and edge groups are $\Z$.
 Equivalently, it is a group that acts without inversions on a simplicial tree such that all vertex and edge stabilzers are infinite cyclic.
+Note that some authors require that GBS groups be finitely generated.
+We have no such requirement here.
 We refer to \cite{forester3,forester2,levitt-auto} for general background on these groups.

 If $G$ is a GBS group with corresponding Bass--Serre tree $X$, we call $X$ a \emph{GBS tree} for $G$.
 Its quotient graph of groups has every edge and vertex group isomorphic to $\Z$, with inclusion maps given by multiplication by various non-zero integers.
 Thus this graph of groups is specified by a connected graph $A$ ($=X/G$) and a \emph{label function} $\lambda \co E(A) \to (\Z-\{0\})$.
 We denote the corresponding graph of groups by $(A,\lambda)_{\Z}$.
 Letting $\lambda \co E(X) \to (\Z - \{0\})$ denote the induced label function on $X$, we have